 Invite your coworkers, clients and other collaborators to work with you on your project from anywhere in the world, any time of the day, and to share comments, project advancement notes and documents of all kinds.

-When inviting a guest to collaborate on a project, you must grant him a permission set, which can either be as an observer (can only access data in read-only mode), or as a collaborator (can create cards, add comments or attach files).
+When inviting a sponsor to collaborate on a project, you must grant him a permission set, which can either be as an observer (can only access data in read-only mode), or as a collaborator (can create cards, add comments or attach files).

 Exploring the board menu